drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ## Introduction

-This repo offers a Linear-CCD (LCCD) sensor device based on the TCD1304DG designed specifically for linear response and reproducibility inthese challenges to linearity arise in  spectroscopy and scientific imaging.
-We provide (a) files for fabrication including gerbers and BOM, (b) firmware as an Arduino "sketch" and a header-only C++ library, (c) host software in Python that can be used as a class library or command line interface with realtime graphics, (d) this README with test results and tutorials for electrical and optical design, and (e) a collection of SPICE models that we used to develop and test the design.
-(KiCAD files will be added after the initial roll out.)
+This repo offers a Linear-CCD (LCCD) sensor device based on the TCD1304DG designed specifically for *reproducible linear response*.
+For a spectrometer, as will be shown, linear response becomes a prerequisite for producing data that can be reproduced by other researchers.

+This repo provides (a) fab files and BOM for making the boards, (b) firmware as an Arduino "sketch" and a header-only C++ library, (c) host software in Python that can be used as a class library or command line interface with realtime graphics, (d) this README with test results and tutorials for electrical and optical design, and (e) a collection of SPICE models that we used to develop and test the design.

+In the following we will explain how to get everything up and running, show our data from testing the present design and a popular commercial instrument, and then explain how the design works with key points illustrated in SPICE models.

 #### Implementations